pressbooks/pressbooks/README.md

 PressBooks
 ==========

 [PressBooks](http://pressbooks.com) is a book content management system which exports in multiple formats: ebooks, webbooks, print-ready [PDF][], and various XML flavours.
-[PressBooks](http://pressbooks.com) is built on top of WordPress Multi-Site, and makes significant changes to:
+[PressBooks](http://pressbooks.com) is built on top of [WordPress Multisite](http://codex.wordpress.org/Glossary#Multisite), and makes significant changes to:
-  * admin interface (customized for books and other structured documents, such as magazines, journals, reports etc.)
+  * admin interface (customized for books and other structured documents, such as magazines, journals, reports, etc.);
   * web presentation layer (again, customized for books and structured documents); and
   * export routines.